Guide

 A good cattle record system should do a few things well

 You do not need complicated reports first.
-You need a system that helps you find the right animal fast and log the next update without friction.
+You need a system that helps you find the right animal fast, record the next update without friction, and review herd decisions later.

 task_alt